-• Data Gathering Area.
-For the purpose of this document, the term "Data Gathering Area" refers to the geographic area included in the cultural literature and records searches, as well as for other pre-field efforts used to obtain all pertinent existing, relevant, and reasonably available information.
-Data gathering areas are generally larger than the APE to allow for flexibility in Project planning, and are not intended to define or infer the location of the FERC Project Boundary, the APE, or potential field studies.
-The data gathering area used for this Project includes all lands within the FERC Project Boundary (also the APE) plus an additional 0.25-mile radius beyond the FERC Project Boundary.
+• Data Gathering Area: For the purpose of this document, the term "Data Gathering Area" refers to the geographic area included in the cultural literature review and records searches, as well as for other pre-field efforts used to obtain all pertinent existing, relevant, and reasonably available information.
+Data Gathering Areas are generally larger than the APE to allow for flexibility in Project planning, and are not intended to define or infer the location of the FERC Project Boundary, the APE, or potential field studies.
+The Data Gathering Area used for this Project includes all lands within the FERC Project Boundary (also the APE) plus an additional 0.5-mile radius around the FERC Project Boundary.